korowai/framework/docs/sphinx/component/ldap/exceptions.rst

 from the LDAP backend.

 .. literalinclude:: ../../examples/component/ldap/ldap_exception_1.php
+   :linenos:
-   :start-after: [tryQueryInexistent]
+   :start-after: [try-catch]
-   :lines: 1-6
+   :end-before: [/try-catch]

 The output from above example is the following

 .. literalinclude:: ../../examples/component/ldap/ldap_exception_1.stderr
+   :linenos:
    :language: none

 To handle particular LDAP errors in an application, exception code may be used

 .. literalinclude:: ../../examples/component/ldap/ldap_exception_2.php
+   :linenos:
-   :start-after: [tryQueryInexistent]
+   :start-after: [try-catch]
-   :lines: 1-11
+   :end-before: [/try-catch]

 The output from above example is the following

 .. literalinclude:: ../../examples/component/ldap/ldap_exception_2.stderr
+   :linenos:
    :language: none

 Standard LDAP result codes (including error codes) are defined in several